htmyname/bypass-adblock-detection-for-youtube/README.md

-# YouTube Popup Remover Extension
+# Bypass AdBlock Detection for YouTube Extension

 A lightweight web extension that automatically detects and bypasses YouTube's adblock detection modals, resumes video playback if paused, and intelligently handles live streams and video playback events.